aomlomics/USGS_PCR_Protocol_Eukarya-18S-V9-Lane-Medlin/USGS_PCR_Protocol_Eukarya-18S-V9-Lane-Medlin.md

 ### Summary

-This protocol describes steps for performing PCR for [18S rRNA](target_gene) [V9](target_subfragment) marker gene regions using eDNA extracted from Sterivex at NOAA's AOML.
-There are several optional steps towards the end of the protocol including using AMPure beads to clean up PCR products.
-The PCR protocol only includes a primary PCR step as the secondary PCR, library preparation and Illumina sequencing is completed by Michigan State University's RTSF Genomics Core.
-Steps related to preparing samples for sequencing and the Genomics Core's procedure are included.
-Some steps (e.g. PCR plate preparation) have been or can be optimized for use with the Opentrons OT2 robot.
+This protocol describes steps for performing PCR for [18S rRNA](target_gene) [V9](target_subfragment) marker gene regions using eDNA extracted from Sterivex by USGS.
+The PCR protocol only includes a primary PCR step.

 ### Method description and rationale

 This protocol is used for PCR amplifying the [18S rRNA](target_gene) [V9](target_subfragment) marker gene regions of environmental DNA.
-Fluidigm adapters are already present on the primers described in the following protocol.
 It is highly reproducible and can easily be adapted for any number of samples (i.e. a full 96-well plate or a few samples).

 ### Spatial coverage and environment(s) of relevance